AAStarCommunity/research/README.md

 monitoring Post-Quantum Cryptography (PQC) and lattice-based computing use cases.

-- Development: :engine:
+- Development: 👷‍♂️

 Product & Engineering: Allocate over 30 hours weekly to product design, research, and development, aiming to achieve planned roadmap milestones.
 This includes creating proposals and detailed documentation, along with weekly progress tracking and feature feedback.

-### Research documents
+### Research documents :file_folder:

+- Articles :newspaper:

-- Articles: Publish ongoing analyses and summaries on public media, covering both the "Understanding" and "Research" levels.
+Publish ongoing analyses and summaries on public media, covering both the "Understanding" and "Research" levels.

-- Roadmap and Milestones: Plan and publicize the roadmap and key milestones, ideally with usable applications for public experience.
+- Roadmap and Milestones 🏷️

+Plan and publicize the roadmap and key milestones, ideally with usable applications for public experience.

+- Journal 📚

-- Journal: Core development projects should include rigorous academic papers for arXiv and journal submissions.
+Core development projects should include rigorous academic papers for arXiv and journal submissions.
 Initial drafts can proceed to design and iteration after peer review, with publication potentially happening later.

+- Solution 💯

-- Solution: Solutions must integrate insights from academic papers, industry research, protocol visions, specific problems, and our proposed approaches.
+Solutions must integrate insights from academic papers, industry research, protocol visions, specific problems, and our proposed approaches.
 They should undergo at least three rounds of in-depth AI analysis, review, and refinement.

+- Features :gift:

-- Features: Break down solutions into specific product features that are modular and combinable within the overall product.
+Break down solutions into specific product features that are modular and combinable within the overall product.
 Focus on both user experience (UX) and impact, aiming for at least three significant updates and breakthroughs in addressing problems.

+- Plan ✅

-- Plan: Outline how features will be developed, tested, deployed, maintained, scaled, load-balanced, made fault-tolerant, protected against hacker attacks, and backed up/recovered.
+Outline how features will be developed, tested, deployed, maintained, scaled, load-balanced, made fault-tolerant, protected against hacker attacks, and backed up/recovered.

+- Deploy 🏭

-- Deploy: Detail deployment and installation procedures for different environments, including service architecture and clients.
+Detail deployment and installation procedures for different environments, including service architecture and clients.
 This covers compatibility across various versions, hardware/software, and environments.

+- Changes :alien:

-- Changes: Document noteworthy changes and updates for each new feature.
+Document noteworthy changes and updates for each new feature.

 ---